awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

      If you are deploying Arm instances, be sure to review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.

      If you specified a launch template on the previous page, and specified an AMI in the launch template, then you cannot select a value\.
 The value from the template is displayed\.
 The AMI specified in the template must meet the requirements in [Using a custom AMI](launch-templates.md#launch-template-custom-ami)\.
+   + **Capacity type** – Select a capacity type\.
+For more information about choosing a capacity type, see [Managed node group capacity types](managed-node-groups.md#managed-node-group-capacity-types)\.
+You cannot mix different capacity types within the same node group\.
+If you want to use both capacity types, create separate node groups, each with their own capacity and instance types\.
-   + **Instance type** – Choose the instance type to use in your managed node group\.
+   + **Instance type** – One or more instance type is specified by default\.
+To remove a default instance type, select the `X` on the right side of the instance type\.
+Choose the instance types to use in your managed node group\.
 The console displays a set of commonly used instance types\.
 If you need to create a managed node group with an instance type that is not displayed, then use `eksctl`, the AWS CLI, AWS CloudFormation, or an SDK to create the node group\.
 If you specified a launch template on the previous page, then you cannot select a value because it must be specified in the launch template\.
 The value from the launch template is displayed\.
+If you selected **Spot** for **Capacity type**, then we recommend specifying multiple instance types to enhance availability\.
+For more information about selecting instance types, see **Considerations** in [Managed node group capacity types](managed-node-groups.md#managed-node-group-capacity-types)\.

      Each Amazon EC2 instance type supports a maximum number of elastic network interfaces \(ENIs\) and each ENI supports a maximum number of IP addresses\.
 Since each worker node and pod is assigned its own IP address it's important to choose an instance type that will support the maximum number of pods that you want to run on each worker node\.
 For a list of the number of ENIs and IP addresses supported by instance types, see [ IP addresses per network interface per instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI)\.
 For example, the `m5.large` instance type supports a maximum of 30 IP addresses for the worker node and pods\.
 Some instance types might not be available in all Regions\.